crislo11/rick-and-morty-web-app/README.md

 App built on [Next.js](https://nextjs.org), Client [GraphQl](https://graphql.org), [Taildwind CSS](https://tailwindcss.com/), [TypeScript](https://www.typescriptlang.org/) integration to see Rick and Morty characters integrated.

-Search, see character details and the fisrt episode of each Character and navigate throuht pagination.
+Search, see character details and the first episode of each Character and navigate throuhgt pagination.

 See [Live demo](https://rick-and-morty-web-app.vercel.app/)